Where the Past Belongs

 Levi grabbed the few pages of paperwork from Madeline and started filling out the forwarding address and contact number, which was to one of the pay-as-you-go cell phones he kept rotating through for mundane contacts such as this.
 Sliding it back to her, he offered her the pen so she could sign at the bottom.

 “Well then, I think we’re all set,” the office manager returned and handed Levi back his card.
 “Just come back when the movers are done and we’ll do the final walk-through and I’ll get you a copy of the paperwork.
 Oh and congratulations again you two!”

 “Thank you,” Madeline and Levi said, nearly in unison, as they stood and headed out of the leasing office.

 The rest of the day was pretty uneventful.
 After moving Madeline’s two essential boxes directly into the rental car, she basically sat around and watched the movers box up the rest of her stuff and load it into the truck.
 Levi left in the rental car for a little bit and returned with some burgers and fries for lunch.

 “I thought you hated fast-food?” she asked, eyeing the bags.

 “I do.
 However, this is not fast-food.
-This is grilled to order, 100% beef patties and all locally grown vegetables on fresh baked rolls,” he boasted, handing her a bag and a bottle of water.
+This is grilled to order, 100% beef patties and all locally grown vegetables on freshly baked rolls,” he boasted, handing her a bag and a bottle of water.

 They ate mostly in silence, watching the movers.
-Levi let Madeline know there would be a tow truck coming in about an hour to take her car to a acquaintance of his that owned a dealership.
+Levi let Madeline know there would be a tow truck coming in about an hour to take her car to an acquaintance of his that owned a dealership.
 After it sold, she’d get the money.
-He informed her that whether she liked it or not, her next vehicle was going to be a motorcycle.
+He informed Madeline that whether she liked it or not, her next vehicle was going to be a motorcycle.
 And if she ever needed a car for whatever reason, she would just rent one or hire a taxi.